Staff

 Parish Administrator

-Katherine has been working with us for the last 3 months through a staffing agency, and as of this month, she is officially on our staff!
-We are thrilled to have her as part of the Grace team!
+Katherine has been working with us since 2023 and we are thrilled to have her as part of the Grace team!

 The Rev. Dr. Norbert Hahn